 - A copy of the conference organizer's letter of acceptance of the paper for presentation;

 - A copy of the conference program;

 - A proof/copy of award of funding support from other organization(s) if travel is beyond Southeast Asia; and

 For non-paper-presenters whose purpose is for establishing formal linkages, partnerships, collaborations or will bring strong development impacts to SEARCA and/or his/her mother institution, items 3 and 4 are no longer required.
 Applicants under this category must show concrete proof of recent and ongoing negotiations, liaisons and/or invitations between the parties involved, and must be able to establish that a face-to-face meeting may likely result to opportunities for collaboration or mutually beneficial impacts.

 Note: Due to the high volume of applications received per quarter, only short-listed applicants will be notified.

-Upon completion of travel, the grantee must submit the following to SEARCA within seven (7) days after the conference/fora:
+The grantee must submit the following post-event requirements to SEARCA through the Grants Information System within seven (7) days after the conference/fora:

 - Travel report highlighting observations, learning, and recommendations;

 - Publishable version of the scientific paper presented;